Ray Ferritto: Criminal career

 In 1971, Ferritto was convicted of burglary, this time with explosives.
 He was sentenced to fifteen years and incarcerated at the California Institution for Men in Chino, California.
 Fratianno also was doing prison time at Chino and the two became friends.
 In 1974, Ferritto was released from Chino, and returned to Erie.
 He started booking again and also worked for a vending company that was owned by a cousin.
 By that time, Ferritto developed a peptic ulcer serious enough to require partial removal of his stomach.
 To calm his nerves, he took handfuls of antacid tablets and even smoked marijuana.

 In the 1970s, Danny Greene began competing with the Cleveland crime family for control of union rackets, resulting in a violent mob war.
 During this period, there were almost 40 car bombings in Cleveland and eight failed attempts to kill Greene.
 Finally, Cleveland family bosses Jack "Jack White" Licavoli and Angelo "Big Ange" Lonardo contracted Ferritto to assassinate Greene.

 On October 6, 1977, Greene was at his dentist's office.
 Ferritto and Ronald Carabbia parked a car containing a bomb in the side door, next to Greene's car.
 When Greene started entering his car, Carabbia detonated the bomb and killed Greene instantly.

 The two witnesses to the murder scene were Greg and Debbie Spoth.
-Debbie Spoth, the daughter of a suburban policeman, was a sketch artist who drew an amazing likeness of Ray Ferritto for authorities.
-She took the sketch to her father, who in turn, took it to Cleveland police, who identified Ferritto from a police file.
+Debbie Spoth, the daughter of a Berea policeman, was a sketch artist who drew an amazing likeness of Ray Ferritto for authorities.
+She took the sketch to her father, who in turn, took it to Andy Vanyo, head of the Cleveland police intelligence unit, who identified Ferritto from a police file.
+Debbie was also able to write down the license plate of the get away car down.
+This led to the police looking into the registration on the cars.

-When a search warrant was executed at Ferritto's house in Erie, police found the registration papers for the bomb car and arrested him.
+When a search warrant was executed at Ferritto's house in Erie, police found the registration papers for the bomb car and getaway car tying Ferritto to the murder of Danny Greene.
+The police arrested Ferrito after finding the registrations.
 The search of Ferritto's house also turned up a copy of Cleveland Magazine with a picture of Greene in it.
 Upon hearing of Ferritto's arrest, Licavoli put out a hit contract on Ferritto.
 When Ferritto learned that the Cleveland family wanted him dead, he became a government witness and testified against his co-defendants in the 1978 trial.
 The State of Ohio indicted Licavoli, Lonardo, Ferritto, Carabbia and 15 other members of the Cleveland family for the Greene murder.

 Ferritto also admitted responsibility for the 1969 killing of Cleveland gangster Julius Anthony Petro.
 He served less than four years in prison for both murders.
 Ray Ferritto left the witness protection program after one year and continued to stay in Pennsylvania.